MicrosoftLearning/mslearn-openai/Instructions/Exercises/03-prompt-engineering.md

     The response provides a description of the article.
 However, suppose you want a more specific format for article categorization.

-5. In the **Assistant setup** section change the system message to `You are a news aggregator that categorizes news articles.`
+5. In the **Setup** section change the system message to `You are a news aggregator that categorizes news articles.`

 6. Under the new system message, in the **Examples** section, select the **Add** button.
 Then add the following example.